 There is a map in the Younghayes Centre (open 7 days a week) which shows up to date information on the access points to the Country Park, which may vary due to ongoing construction at Cranbrook.

-Paths are under construction during 2015 and 2016.
+Paths are under construction during 2016.
 Terrain is level.

 No dogs in areas where livestock are grazing, and in the Nature Reserve.